On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Introduction

 which is complemented with the following boundary conditions

 Suppose that a small perturbation is given to the shear flow initially.
-If there exists a time such that this perturbation grows larger than the scale of initial perturbation and away from the shear flow, we say the shear flow is unstable with respect to this perturbation.
-In this paper we will give a rigorous mathematical justification on the nonlinear instability of the shear flow in the inviscid non-conducting Boussinesq equations with rotation.
-We will first verify the existence of a growing mode in the nonlinear perturbation system when $Ro=0$.
-Note that the perturbation of the shear flow can be a general one, instead of a periodic perturbation assumed in \cite{Drazin}.
-Then we construct an approximate solution for the case $Ro>0$ around the shear flow involving a growing profile.
-Then the nonlinear instability of shear flow in the inviscid non-conducting Boussinesq system can be established through an asymptotic estimates in Sobolev space.
+If there exists a time such that this perturbation grows larger than the scale of initial perturbation and away from the shear flow, we say the shear flow is unstable.
+In this paper we will give a rigorous verification on the nonlinear instability of the shear flow in the inviscid non-conducting Boussinesq equations with rotation.
+We will first verify the existence of a growing mode in the nonlinear geostrophic limit model.
+Then we construct an approximate solution for the case $Ro>0$ containing the shear flow and a growing profile deduced from the geostrophic limit model.
+Then the nonlinear instability of the shear flow in inviscid non-conducting Boussinesq system can be established through an asymptotic estimates in Sobolev space.